 AmCham EU believes that investor protection is crucial in restoring trust to financial benchmarks.
 Nevertheless, we are concerned that the proposal requires administrators to identify circumstances when their benchmarks become unreliable.
-Some have argued that this may be an invitation to litigation, not just against administrators and contributors but against any financial services companies offering products based on a benchmark, and between counterparties to the large number of bilateral Over The Counter (OTC) contracts based on benchmarks.
+Some have argued that this may be an invitation to litigation against administrators and contributors.

 Administrators are not able to control who uses their information and for what purpose, unless extremely strict restrictions are placed on how the data may be accessed.
 Once data is in the public domain, administrators cannot track who is viewing it and how it is being used.
 This is why data carried by data vendors is subject to extensive disclaimers.
-MCHAM É